 I thought the vibrant and contrasting colors of these ingredients would pop on a bright white plate.

 And I knew their flavors and textures would be perfect together.
 I think this is going to become one of my go-to beautiful winter salads.

 It’s much like a painting with food, really.

 Don’t you think?

-Enjoy and may this Avocado Beet Citrus Salad become one of your favorite, beautiful winter salads too!
+Enjoy, and may this Beet and Avocado Salad with Pixie Tangerines become one of your favorite, beautiful composed salad recipes, too.

 This is not a sponsored post — Melissa’s Produce sends me produce from time to time for recipe testing.
 As always, all opinions are my own.

 This beautiful winter salad is an explosion of fresh, sweet flavors that will wow you and your guests!

 - 2 cups baby beets (click here for How to Roast Beets), roasted, peeled, thinly sliced